soxueren/atsd/api/sql/README.md

 > "NaN" stands for "Not a Number".

-Since long (bigint) datatype do not specify `Infinity` value, the returned `Infinity` value when cast to long is set to Long.MAX_VALUE/Long.MIN_VALUE value.
+Since long/bigint datatype does not have a reserved `Infinity` value, the returned Double `Infinity` value, when cast to long, is set to `Long.MAX_VALUE`/`Long.MIN_VALUE` value.

 ```sql
 SELECT value, SQRT(value-1), value/0, 1/0, -1/0, 1/0-1/0